chef/chef-web-docs/content/config_rb_client.md

     Depending on how OpenSSL is configured, the `ssl_ca_path` may nee to be specified.
 Default value: `:verify_peer`.

 `trusted_certs_dir`
-: A directory that contains additional SSL certificates to trust.
+: A directory that contains additional TLS/TLS/SSL certificates to trust.
 Any certificates in this directory will be added to whatever CA bundle ruby is using.
 Use this to add self-signed certs for your Chef Infra Server or local HTTP file servers.
 Default value: `trusted_certs` directory in your chef configuration directory.

 `umask`
 : The file mode creation mask, or umask.
 Default value: `0022`.